View of Castro Urdiales

 Seafront Promenade

-A walk along the seafront, at the heart of the harbour, reveals fishing boats, sea breeze and the rhythm of coastal life.
-With the sound of the waves beside you, the charm of the town feels immediate and real.
+A walk along the seafront at the heart of the harbour reveals fishing boats, the scent of the sea and the rhythm of coastal life.
+With the sound of the waves humming beside you, the town's charm feels immediate and real.

 Cantabrian Sea